 While the Mexican government has made great strides in distributing the available doses, underlying geographic disparities remain notable.
 In the early stages of Mexico’s National Vaccination Plan, northern states – important hubs for North America’s supply chains – had vaccinated significantly greater proportions of their populations relative to southern states, which generally tend to have weaker state capacity.
-Meanwhile, Mexico’s south and southwest lags behind in terms of vaccination, as well as in terms of state capacity, economic development, and civilian security.
+Meanwhile, Mexico’s south had lagged behind its more lucrative counterparts in terms of vaccination, as well as in terms of state capacity, economic development, and civilian security.

 Vaccine Supply Chains

 Mexico contracted 244 million vaccines from COVAX, AstraZeneca, Pfizer/BioNTech, CanSinoBIO, SinoPharm, and the Gamaleya Center (which produces the Sputnik V vaccine), but these were slow to arrive and slow to enter Mexican arms in the first half of 2021.
 COVAX shipments proved particularly troublesome for Mexico.
-The AMLO Administration contracted 51 million doses through the COVAX program as early as February 2021 yet has only received 4.3 million of those.
+The AMLO Administration contracted 51 million doses through the COVAX program as early as February 2021 yet has only received 5.6 million of those.
 AMLO did not disguise his dissatisfaction with the COVAX initiative, calling it “a painful and utter failure” during his address to the UN Security Council on November 9th, 2021.

 The Mexico Institute seeks to improve understanding, communication, and cooperation between Mexico and the United States by promoting original research, encouraging public discussion, and proposing policy options for enhancing the bilateral relationship.
 A binational Advisory Board, chaired by Luis Téllez and Earl Anthony Wayne, oversees the work of the Mexico Institute.
 Read more